cyberbotics/webots_ros/docker/README.md

     cd ~/webots_ros/docker
     ```

-3. Run the command (edit the Webots version if needed):
+3. Build, run, and attach a shell to the running container (only required once; update the Webots version if needed):

     ```bash
     WEBOTS_VERSION=2023b make build run exec
     ```

+    - `build`: Builds the Docker image.
+    - `run`: Starts the Docker container.
+    - `exec`: Attaches a shell to the running container.

 4. Build the ROS workspace: